anfperez/Rails-Challenge-Superhero-App/angela_readme.md

 No two superheroes can have the same name.
 Attempting to create a superhero with a duplicate super name will lead to a page advising the user to try again.

 ### Task 8 - Superpower Search Filter
 Visitors can search for superheroes by superpower.
 On localhost:3000/superheroes, there is a search form that allows users to type in the superpower they want to search for.
+The search will return superheroes who have that particular superpower.